Surprises Galore at Local GOP's Lincoln Day Dinner

 (R-District 31), was also at the banquet.
 He declared himself unfazed by the Commission’s position on the issue.
 “My concern is for these children who have been condemned to attend failing schools for 13 years in a row, and they need help this year,” Kelsey said, boasting that his bill, with Democratic co-sponsors Sen. Reginald Tate

-(D-District 33) and state Rep. John DeBerry (D-District 90) had bipartisan support. n
+(D-District 33) and state Rep. John DeBerry